NightHawkNB/disocrd-bot-tutorial/ReadMe.md

 05. Created an event listener for the event "ready" and "message"

 06. We can access any message and the all details related to that and reply accordingly

+07. Imported dotenv package and added the TOKEN to the file ".env" .
+    Then created the file ".gitignore" and added .env to it so that the .env file will be ignored by the git repos.